Watership Down by Richard Adams (1972)

 In this episode a supercomputer named Loreta does just that — with disastrous results.

 (1/2 hour.
 Note this show is rated TV-MA for mature audiences due to language content.)
+Ask me for a copy of the episode. | |

 |